A reader left a comment in my last Smith Manoeuvre/leveraged portfolio update questioning why I don’t simply use CDZ since my holdings are similar.

 Finally, CDZ has a relatively high MER coming in at 0.60% per year.
 While some may argue that I have pay trading commissions, the strategy is to buy and hold most positions forever, which means trading commissions occur with a relatively low frequency.
 To put this in perspective, a $100k portfolio paying 0.60% is $600 per year, every year.
 With $4.95 commissions and infrequent trading, the expense ratio of my leveraged portfolio will be a fraction of the ETF.

 What are your thoughts?
 Do you use leverage for your stock holdings?
-Do you use ETFs?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Do you use ETFs?If you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).